Updated: May 26, 2022

 See at a glance the status of your project pipeline without having to toggle between different apps.

-And most importantly, no data will end up siloed by tool or simply kept in someone’s head.
+And most importantly, no data will end up siloed by tools or simply kept in someone’s head

 They can see where everything is at, and who needs to do each specific piece - so that belongs to a specific person who is the task owner.
 It also really helps if someone gets switched out on one of our installs, which is a pretty common thing, the data stays there.